mlemgroup/mlem/CONTRIBUTING.md

 ## Prerequesites

-This project makes use of [SwiftLint](https://github.com/realm/SwiftLint#swiftlint).
+This project makes use of the following tools:

+[SwiftLint](https://github.com/realm/SwiftLint#swiftlint).
 This runs as part of the Xcode build phases.
+[Swiftformat](https://github.com/nicklockwood/SwiftFormat#what-is-this).
+This runs as a pre-commit hook.

-In order to benefit please ensure you have [Homebrew](https://brew.sh) installed on your system and then run the following command to install Swiftlint:
+In order to benefit please ensure you have [Homebrew](https://brew.sh) installed on your system and then run the following commands inside the project directory:

+`cd /path/to/this/repo`
+`brew update`
-`brew install swiftlint`
+`brew bundle`
+`git config --local --add core.hooksPath .git-hooks`

+With these steps completed each time you build your code will be linted, and each time you commit your code will be formatted.

 ## Getting started